About the Crown of Thorns Series

 But who are these mysterious Powers?
 In each book, Yeshua must discover the next Power and destroy it ... or be killed.

-Son of Mary is currently planned for publication in the spring of 2019.More info →
+Son of Mary is currently planned for publication in the summer of 2019.More info →

 Yeshua of Nazareth desperately wants to be the prophesied Mashiach, the anointed king of Israel, the son of David.